Mural Paintings and Art addressing Culture and Social Issues

 Art and Culture Services is the forum through which mural activities and cultural programs are designed and implemented.

-In addition to providing artistic activities in mural creation and fine art, Art and Culture Services is interested in promoting cultural activities and understanding through the teaching and lecturing of art history, cultural competency, and other cultural aspects such as language.
+In addition to providing artistic activities in mural creation and fine art, Art and Culture Services is interested in promoting cultural activities and understanding through the teaching and lecturing of art history, cultural competency, and other cultural aspects such as language and interpretation services.

 For Updated information about Murals and other art works please go to: www.behance.net/hectorhhFor direct contact with Hector H Hernandez please go to his Facebook page at: www.facebook.com/hectorhh.mural.